 Hyewon finishes her case study with prototyping, user testing, scenarios, which each have their own visuals, and a reflection, including what she would do if she had more time.

 With these examples and checklist, you should be able to ready to showcase your work in a strong UX design portfolio that highlights your real world experience.
+Junior designers, make sure to avoid these common mistakes so that you impress the recruiters and hiring managers.
 Don’t forget that you should be continually adding to your portfolio with every new project you do, either on your own or in your new work experiences.

 For more steps on how to become a UX designer by landing a great job, see our guide.